benetech/Martus-Project/martus-build/BuildFiles/Documents/client/README.txt

 - You are able to open multiple view windows for the same record
 - You are not asked to confirm when deleting an item (group of fields) in a multi-item list in a record
 - When you add or delete a record from a list, it will unsort the list.
 - Sorting in record lists is case-sensitive (e.g. titles that start with upper-case letters are sorted before any that start with lower-case letters)
 - In Windows, some dialogs do not show that Martus is still working as they load (which makes the screen look blank if they take a long time)
 - If you have a newer version of a record that is not on the server (but there are earlier versions on the server), downloading records in the Sync Manager or automatic downloads (configured under Server Settings) will cause an error.
 You can avoid this by making sure all versions of records are backed up to the server.
 If you need assistance, email martus@benetech.org
 - If you have not selected the "Have Server Default On?" option under Server Settings, you will need to click the "Server On/Off" button at the top of the main Martus screen twice to turn on your server connection
 - In the Advanced Search screen, grid column fields from records sent by the secureApp prototype will have labels that include system tag content.
 - If you have deleted a record (so it is in your Trash folder), you will not see it in the Sync Manager.
 - If you have deleted a record with more than one version, and re-download from the server, you will only be able to view data from the final version (Martus will show that there are older versions but you cannot view them).
 - Records are referred to as "Bulletins" (pre-version 5.0 wording)in some screens (e.g. Reports, Charts).
 - If your computer date/time is off, you may not be able to access Tor or map display for images.
 - It is possible to bring up multiple Sync Manager screens.
 - If you install in Windows in a non-English language, you will still have to select that language on the initial Martus login screen.
+- In Windows 10, there may be issues uninstalling Martus - if you have issues, you can uninstall Martus by removing the martus.jar file in your C:\Martus directory.

 Version 5.0.2 		2014-12